 - Java EE

 NetBeans is written in JAVA, so it can run anywhere if a compatible JVM is installed.
 A JDK (Java Development Kit) is required for the programming of Java, but a JDK is not required for programming other languages.
 It provides an integrated development environment to an application developer so that it is very easy to do your work and complete it fast if compared to writing the full long codes.
-Applications which are based on NetBeans platform can be extended by third-party developers.
+Applications that are based on NetBeans platform can be extended by third-party developers.

 In 1977 Roman Stanek founded a company that produced the commercial versions of NetBeans.
 In 1999, the company was then bought by Sun Microsystems which open-sourced NetBeans in June 2000.
 In 2010 NetBeans was acquired by Oracle.